mozilla/fjord/docs/getting_started.rst

 index and debugging tools.

-:ref:`l10n-chapter` covers how we do localization in Fjord like links to the svn repository where .po files are stored, Verbatim links, getting localized strings, updating strings in Verbatim with new strings, testing strings with Dennis, linting strings, creating new locales, etc.
+:ref:`l10n-chapter` covers how we do localization in Fjord like links to the git repository where .po files are stored, Verbatim links, getting localized strings, updating strings in Verbatim with new strings, testing strings with Dennis, linting strings, creating new locales, etc.